azdavis/azdavis.net/posts/en/lambda-cube.md

 Consider the identity function, which is the function that returns its argument unchanged.

-The type of the identity function for integers is thus `Int -> Int`, and for booleans it is `Bool -> Bool`.

 The implementation of the identity function is identical for any choice of parameter/return type: just return the term passed in.
-So, it would be convenient if we could have a single identity function that would work for any choice of type.
+So, it would be convenient if, instead of having to define a "different" identity function for every type, we could have a single identity function that would work for any type.
 This is sometimes called a generic function.

 What we can do is allow the identity function to take a type argument.
 Let us call it `T`.
 We then take a term argument whose type is `T` and return it.